 When a wrongful death results from a diffuse axonal injury, the victim’s spouse and certain family members are entitled to recover compensation.
 Surviving family members in California can recover the lost income that the victim would have contributed if he or she had lived, as well as compensation for their loss of companionship and emotional support.

-Victims of diffuse axonal brain injuries and their surviving family members can obtain a free evaluation of their claims by contacting an experienced brain injury lawyer at Timothy J. Ryan & Associates.
 Since strict time limits apply to filing legal claims for compensation, making a prompt appointment for a personal injury or wrongful death evaluation is essential to preserve your right to obtain justice.